Azure/container-apps-deploy-action/README.md

-This will create a new Container App named `github-action-container-app-<github-run-id>-<github-run-attempt>` in a new resource group named `<container-app-name>-rg` where the runnable application image was created from the `test.Dockerfile` file found in the provided application source path directory and build arguments `"arg-1=value-1" "arg-2=value-2"` will be passed to the `docker build --build-arg "arg-1=value-1" --build-arg "arg-2=value-2"`.
+This will create a new Container App named `github-action-container-app-<github-run-id>-<github-run-attempt>` in a new resource group named `<container-app-name>-rg` where the runnable application image was created from the `test.Dockerfile` file found in the provided application source path directory and build arguments `"arg-1=value-1" "arg-2=value-2"` will be passed to the `docker build` as `--build-arg "arg-1=value-1" --build-arg "arg-2=value-2"`.
 If there's no build argument in the Dockerfile, no need to provide `buildArguments`.

 _Note_: for values provided to `dockerfilePath`, no file prefixes should be included (_e.g._, `./test.Dockerfile` should be passed as just `test.Dockerfile`).
 The provided `appSourcePath` and `dockerfilePath` arguments will be concatenated inside